interledger/rfcs/0000-dynamic-configuration-protocol/0000-dynamic-configuration-protocol.md

 ## Overview
 Interledger Protocol is a protocol suite that consists of several protocols including [Bilateral Transfer Protocol](../0023-bilateral-transfer-protocol/0023-bilateral-transfer-protocol.md), Route Broadcasting Protocol and the other protocols.
 Dynamic Configuration Protocol (ILDCP) is one of them.

 A node must have its ILP address to make the other nodes route ILP packet appropriately.
-Therefore those who run a node have to specify the ILP address of the node when start it up.
+Therefore those who run a node have to specify the ILP address of the node when starting it up.
 If the node is a child of a certain node, the ILP address that the child node should use can be automatically given by the parent node using ILDCP so that the child node doesn't need to specify it.

 In short, **ILDCP is a protocol used for transferring node and ledger information from a parent node to a child node**.
 The transferred information is: